The essence of Tuscany: Via Francigena & Val d’Orcia - TUS 1

 A taxi pick-up service can be arranged either from Florence (hotel, airport or train station), or from Pisa (airport).

-Departure: The tour ends after breakfast on day 10 in MONTEPULCIANO.
+Departure: The tour ends in MONTEPULCIANO.
 A frequent bus service can bring you to one of the nearest train stations (Montepulciano and Chiusi), from where there are regular trains to both Rome and Florence.
 Upon request a taxi service is available to bring you directly to your next destination.

 |You can book this tour with a minimum of 1 person.|